arthur555/SLogo/doc/API_SLOGO.md

 * External: between the view (front end) and model (back end) modules
     * All visualization, we don't have any External API planned (yet), since the model is NOT going to call it.
 Only the other way around.
     * For the backend,
-        * We need to think
+        * We need to think more about this.
 * Internal: within each module (i.e., for its future programmers/maintainers)
     * SLogoDisplay: This class handles the Turtle on the Screen
         * Turtle updateTurtleInfo();